-The Town of Slave Lake is undertaking a project that will incorporate FireSmart principles into the Land Use Bylaw.
-The project is based on Council direction after the 2011 wildfire.
-Town Administration is proposing o amend the Land Use Bylaw (LUB) to:
+The Town of Slave Lake is undertaking a project, based on Council direction, that will incorporate FireSmart principles into the Land Use Bylaw.
+Town’s Administration will amend the Land Use Bylaw (LUB) to:

 Amendments to the Town of Slave Lake’s Land Use Bylaw will occur in the following four phases.

-Community planning with a FireSmart focus helps to both prevent wildfires through reducing the availability of wildfire fuel and mitigate/respond to wildfire occurrences through the provision of emergency infrastructure.
+Community planning with a FireSmart focus helps to prevent wildfires through reducing the availability of wildfire fuel.
+Planning will also consider the mitigation/response to wildfire occurrences through the provision of emergency infrastructure.